-The Stanley 12 in 1 (also called "84-519K" online) is incredibly impressive for being less than $20.
-We pay close attention to the multi-tool market.
-We find it hard to believe that Stanley can even acquire the materials for this tool at the price they sell it for.
+The Stanley 12 in 1 (also called "84-519K" online) is incredibly impressive for its low price.
+We pay close attention to the multi-tool market, and we find it hard to believe that Stanley can even acquire the materials for this tool at the price they sell it for.
 An economy of scale is a good thing, in this case, for the consumer.
 Stanley brings their regular tool experience and business structure to the multi-tool market.
 This product isn't perfect, but for the price, it is definitely worth your consideration.

 Cons: Virtually unusable screw drivers, all tools require activating pliers before deployment